 The Geneva Writers’ Group will run a literary cruise on Sunday with two very successful debut writers, Kit de Waal and Paul McVeigh, who will talk about writing, finding their own voice and process of being published.
 GWG also organises creative writing workshops during the festival

 The Morges festival takes place over the weekend with many events to choose from, both in French and in English.
 The old town is beautiful, the views over the lake and the Alps breathtaking and the atmosphere friendly and relaxed.
 Readers can chat to writers individually during signing sessions.
+According to the organizers, it is more than just an enjoyable weekend of wonderful storytelling.

 In order to book tickets or a day pass you need to visit the festival website: